pfink/nuimo-openhab-python/README.md

 the Slider elements.

 **Simple Keymap:**
-Swipe up+down: Navigate between apps (hierarchies are NOT supported by this keymap).
+Swipe up+down: Navigate between apps (hierarchies / nexted `Text` elements are NOT supported by this keymap).
 A short button click sends a TOGGLE command to switches while the wheel will control the Slider elements.

 ## Roadmap